mroysterhead/mroysterhead.github.io/_posts/2022-06-13-gardenhash.md

   >- Protip: totally optional but a light dusting of corn starch will make the tots extra crispy.
   >- Slowly just add everything into the pan, tossing as you go.
   >- The egg goes last.
 Just kidding, the cheese does, if you are adding it.
 Just kidding, the chives do, if you are adding it.
   >- After you add the egg, let it sit for a bit and form a bit.
 Give the pan a wiggle to spread out more.
 This comes down to preference but I don’t like my eggs to feel like baby food.
 You can also whisk them like a scramble.
-It’s up to you, I’m not the boss of you, follow your heart.>-
+It’s up to you, I’m not the boss of you, follow your heart.

 ---